 The GDPR signifies changes that all businesses will have to make and the impact on the industry at this stage is uncertain.
 However, these impacts can be mitigated with demonstrable understanding, effort, and measures to comply with the rules.
 The deadline of 25th May 2018 marks the start of this new age of data privacy.

 It is important that you understand your obligations as a business for the GDPR and make any necessary amendments to be compliant.
-Rakuten Marketing is available to help support our partners through the GDPR process to ensure that they are in compliance.
+Rakuten Advertising is available to help support our partners through the GDPR process to ensure that they are in compliance.
 Please do review the links below for more information and consider following our advice above.